Everything we know (so far) about Wonder Woman 1984

-The Wonder Woman sequel, starring Gal Gadot as Diana Prince, has officially started filming — and with that announcement comes the first official details and images.
-While we’ve been hearing rumblings about the plot for some time, we now know the title, the time it takes place, the principal cast, and a few unexpected surprises.
+The Wonder Woman sequel, starring Gal Gadot as Diana Prince, is finally coming our way later this year.
+While we’ve been hearing rumblings about the plot for some time, we now know the title, when it takes place, the principal cast, and a few unexpected surprises.

-The first film marked the first time DC’s Amazonian warrior woman came to life on the big screen in live-action.
-Patty Jenkins directed Wonder Woman to the tune of $821.8 million worldwide and surpassing the box office gross of Man of Steel, Batman v Superman: Dawn of Justice, and Justice League in the United States.
+The first film marked the first time DC’s Amazonian warrior woman came to life on the big screen in live action.
+Patty Jenkins directed 2017's Wonder Woman to the tune of $821.8 million worldwide and surpassed the box office gross of Man of Steel, Batman v Superman: Dawn of Justice, and Justice League in the United States.
 Obviously, a sequel was gonna happen.

 So how will the gatekeepers of the DC Extended Universe top the first one?
-Here’s everything we know (so far) about the sequel.
+Here’s everything we know (so far) about Wonder Woman 1984.

 What’s the title?

-The film that fans and media have been referring to as Wonder Woman 2 for the past year is now titled Wonder Woman 1984.
-While this certainly isn’t the Owellian future a certain literary work predicted (or is it?!), the title confirms the sequel will take place in the 1980s towards the end of the Cold War.
+The film that fans and media had initially been referring to as Wonder Woman 2 is titled Wonder Woman 1984.
+While this certainly isn’t the Orwellian future a certain literary work predicted (or is it?!), the title confirms the sequel will take place in the 1980s towards the end of the Cold War.
 For reference, it was 1917 when Diana fished a crashed American military pilot out of the waters of Themyscira and embarked on a mission to stop the God of War, Ares.

 What’s it about?

-All WB is revealing at this time is the following surface-level logline: “Fast forward to the 1980s as Wonder Woman’s next big screen adventure finds her facing an all-new foe: The Cheetah.”
+WB released this surface-level logline initially: “Fast forward to the 1980s as Wonder Woman’s next big screen adventure finds her facing an all-new foe: The Cheetah.”
+Based on the characters at play and interviews with the cast and crew, direct from the film’s set, we know a few more tidbits.

 Who’s in it?

-You can’t have a Wonder Woman movie without Gadot.
-Joining her are Kristen Wiig as the villain Cheetah, Prince Oberon himself Pedro Pascal in a mysterious key role, and (pause for dramatic effect) the return of Chris Pine as Steve Trevor.
+Joining Gadot are Kristen Wiig as Barbara Minerva (a.k.a.
+Cheetah), Prince Oberon himself Pedro Pascal as another villain, Maxwell Lord, and (pause for dramatic effect) the return of Pine as Steve Trevor.

 Behind the scenes, Jenkins is directing Wonder Woman 1984, which she also wrote with Geoff Johns and Dave Callaham, according to reports.
 Joining her are director of photography Matthew Jensen, Oscar-nominated production designer Aline Bonetto (Amélie), Oscar-winning costume designer Lindy Hemming (Topsy-Turvy), and Oscar-nominated editor Richard Pearson (United 93).